 Figuring out what to eat before a marathon could make or break your race.
+Why?

 Because if you eat something your body is still digesting, you could wreck your stomach, have GI issues, and steal much-needed fuel away from your body.

-But don’t eat too much that your tummy is still working hard when you hit the start line.
+So, it’s a delicate balance: eat enough to fuel yourself, but don’t eat too much that your tummy is still working hard when you hit the start line.

-Eating the right breakfast in the morning before your marathon can help you go that extra mile—or, more specifically, that extra 6.2 miles
+Eating the right breakfast in the morning before your marathon can help you go that extra mile—or, more specifically, that extra 6.2 miles.

+Most seasoned marathon runners know the race doesn’t really begin until the last 10K.
 That’s when our bodies start to run out of fuel and essentially run on guts.

-But what you eat can keep you from bonking (which is when your body runs out of energy to keep going):
+But what you eat can keep you from bonking (which is when your body runs out of energy to keep going).

-Think of the meal before the race as fuel for your last 10k.
+“Think of the meal before the race as fuel for your last 10K.
 The longer you can preserve those muscle and liver glycogen stores during the race, the more fuel is left in the tank for the last 6.2 miles,” explains Stephens.

 Why?
 Our bodies can only store about 300 grams of glycogen, which can keep us running for about 1 1/2 hours.
+After that, we typically see runners hit the wall or bonk, which is when they run out of glucose.

 “The goal of race fueling is to eat enough to preserve those precious glycogen stores and use them up at a slower rate.
 Your pre-race meal will delay the use of your muscle glycogen.
 Many people who end up bonking didn’t take in enough fuel early on with a good breakfast or fueling at in the first half,” explains Stephens

-Think of your fuel stores as a bucket that’s leaking as you run your marathon,” says Thomas Watson, Marathon Handbook coach and editor.
+“Think of your fuel stores as a bucket that’s leaking as you run your marathon,” says Thomas Watson, Marathon Handbook coach and founder.

-Your job is to ensure the bucket is nice and full at the start line and is topped up regularly throughout the run such that the bucket never runs empty.”
+“Your job is to ensure the bucket is nice and full at the start line and is topped up regularly throughout the run such that the bucket never runs empty.
+That’s why what to eat before a marathon is essential – you’re looking to fill up that bucket as effectively as possible.”

 You want to ensure you eat at least two hours before the race, says Stephens.
+Ideally, you eat your breakfast 3-4 hours before the marathon, then have a snack an hour before.

-“At the Chicago marathon, (American female marathon record holder) Deena Kastor would wake up at 4 am, eat a bowl of oatmeal and go back to sleep.
+“At the Chicago marathon, (American female marathon record holder) Deena Kastor would wake up at 4 am, eat a bowl of oatmeal, and go back to sleep.
 (Then eat a snack an hour before).

 We want those carbs to be digested and in our bloodstream at the time of the race,” shares Stephens.

-Carb loading is the strategic increase of carbohydrate intake before a marathon, specifically to boost glycogen stores in muscles and the liver.
+Carb loading requires a bit of thought; there’s more to it than a pre-race pasta feast the night before.
+It’s the strategic increase in carbohydrate intake before a marathon, specifically to boost glycogen stores in the muscles and liver.

 Carbohydrates also play a crucial part in adequate hydration, with every gram of stored glycogen accompanied by four grams of water.
-This hydration aspect is crucial for optimal race day performance.
+This hydration aspect is crucial for optimal race-day performance.

 Gradually increase carbohydrate intake in the days leading up to the race, replacing fat and fiber in meals with complex carbohydrates like rice, legumes, and potatoes.